 A comprehensive MPS strategy may fundamentally change how people work and the tools they use to do their jobs.
-Discomfort with change can derail even the best optimization plans.
-Successful change management starts with communicating the goals outlined in Step 1 to everyone in the organization, so that senior managers and junior staff members understand the goals of the MPS plan and the benefits it represents.
+Discomfort with change can derail even the best optimisation plans.
+Successful change management starts with communicating the goals outlined in Step 1 to everyone in the organisation, so that senior managers and junior staff members understand the goals of the MPS plan and the benefits it represents.
 Assessment partners that have experienced change management experts can support clients during the entire process and win over change-averse employees before they undermine the project.

-Optimizing an enterprise with MPS is an ongoing project.
+Optimising an enterprise with MPS is an ongoing project.
 The best solutions put tools and practises in place for continuous improvements as the enterprise grows and changes over time.

 Long-term efforts may identify equipment that doesn't comply with print policies.
-Examples include devices that don’t default to duplex printing or don’t hold print jobs until the authorized user arrives at the device to release the order.
+Examples include devices that don’t default to duplex printing or don’t hold print jobs until the authorised user arrives at the device to release the order.
 Addressing policy exceptions like these can reduce page counts and associated costs.
 For instance, holding print jobs may reduce abandoned output by 10 to 20 percent, according to industry experts.

 It’s no secret that a smart MPS strategy can help accelerate business processes and reduce costs.
-An expert assessment will increase the odds of success and ensure that the enterprise adopts a solution customized for its particular business needs.
+An expert assessment will increase the odds of success and ensure that the enterprise adopts a solution customised for its particular business needs.

 Business and Technology Writer, Independent

 Alan Joch has been an independent business and technology writer for more than a decade.
-His expertise includes server and desktop virtualization, cloud computing, emerging mobile applications, cybersecurity and green IT.
+His expertise includes server and desktop virtualisation, cloud computing, emerging mobile applications, cybersecurity and green IT.
 Follow him on Twitter @alanallegro